verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/server_mode/index.rst

     JOB_ID is a unique ID for a task.
 It is used to associate the request with the response by matching the same JOB_ID.
 Each new client request should increment the JOB_ID value; otherwise, it will not be clear which request the current response belongs to.

-    .. note:: The telegram body itself could be compressed with zlib to minimize the amount of data transferred over the socket.
-      This compression is applied to the response of the 'get critical path report' request.
-      The compressor ID byte in the telegram header signals whether the telegram body is compressed.

 Get critical path timing report example
 ---------------------------------------